-- Set up your Ankarsrum, dough scraper and roller bar.
+- •Set up your Ankarsrum with the dough scraper and roller bar.
 Tighten the roller bar in place leaving a 1/2" space distance from the side of the bowl. - Using your bowl scraper, transfer your preferment to the Ank bowl, you want the liquid or loose ingredients in the bowl first.
-Now, using your hands pinch of small chunks of the autolyse, about the size of a racquetball, dropping them on top off the preferment.
-Begin on low speed 12:00 o'clock, Ankarsrums have a one gear variable speed system.
-Straight up, or 12:00 is the slowest speed. - Beginning on low speed turn on the Ank, rightside knob.
-Turn "on" power, leftside knob.
-It is both power and timer with a maximum run time of 12 minutes.
+Use all of the preferment even if you have a bit more due to a "quick levain" process.
+Now, using your hands pinch of small chunks of the autolyse, about the size of a racquetball, dropping them on top off the preferment. - Begin on low speed 12:00 o'clock (\Ankarsrums have a one gear variable speed system.
+Straight up, or 12:00 is the slowest speed).
 Gradually increase the speed towards 3:00 to 4:00 o'clock.
 Mix until the dough consistency is even throughout and no pockets of loose preferment or chunky autolyse remain.
 It is easiest to feel this with your hands.
-(Estimate 4-6 minutes.) - Add yeast to the bowl.
-Remember to start slow, 12:00 o'clock then increase speed, max 4:00 o'clock.
-Mix until the yeast is fully incorporated.
-When you feel the dough, there should be no grittiness from the yeast.
-(Estimate 2-3 minutes) - Add the salt.
+(Estimate 4-6 minutes.) - Add the salt.
 Again beginning at 12:00 o'clock and increasing speed, max 4:00 o'clock.
 Keep mixing, approximately 15-25 minutes until the dough can pass the windowpane test.
 If it passes you're done, if not, keep mixing. - Now add the oatmeal porridge.
 I like to add this gradually, about 1/3 of the porridge at a time.
-Always beginning at slow speed and then gradually faster.
-The goal is to fully incorporate the oatmeal porridge.
-No pockets of oatmeal are tucked inside the dough and you have a nice web of fully incorporated oatmeal.
+Always beginning at slow speed and then gradually getting faster.
+The goal is to fully incorporate the oatmeal porridge so that no pockets of oatmeal are tucked inside the dough and you have a nice web of fully incorporated oatmeal.
 Then we're done with mixing.